Filmsite Movie Review 100 Greatest Films

 Gittes: Nope, your wife got excited.
 She crossed her legs a little too quick.
 You understand what I mean, pal?

 Gittes is accused by Escobar, who has supposedly figured everything out, of having worked for Ida Sessions (they found the pictures he took and sent to her of Hollis at Echo Park in the rowboat with the girl).
 The detective then followed Mulwray until he was found murdered.
-Gittes is then told one tantalizing bit of unknown evidence (that Mulwray drowned with "saltwater" in his lungs), when Escobar accuses Evelyn of being her husband's murderer, with Gittes as an "accessory after the fact."
+Gittes is then told one tantalizing bit of unknown evidence (that Mulwray drowned with "saltwater" in his lungs, indicating that he did not die where his body was found in the fresh-water reservoir), when Escobar accuses Evelyn of being her husband's murderer, with Gittes as an "accessory after the fact."

 This broad hired you.
 Not Evelyn Mulwray...Somebody wanted to shake Mulwray down.
 She hired you.
 That's how come you found out he was murdered...Mulwray had saltwater in his lungs.
 You were following him day and night.
 You saw who killed him.
 You even took pictures of it.
 It was Evelyn Mulwray and she's been paying you off like a slot machine ever since.